sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-entities/entities.md

 Sensu uses [agent entities][31] and [proxy entities][32].

 Sensu's free entity limit is 100 entities.
-All [commercial features][9] are available for free in the packaged Sensu Go distribution up to an entity limit of 100.
+All [commercial features][9] are available for free in the packaged Sensu Go distribution for up to 100 entities.
 If your Sensu instance includes more than 100 entities, [contact us][10] to learn how to upgrade your installation and increase your limit.
 See [the announcement on our blog][11] for more information about our usage policy.